and-cuau/MissionSimulator/README.md

   A key consideration was whether to have a single socket pass data received to the multiple missions or to have a socket for each mission.
 The former option was eliminated after realization that it would not function with multiple backend missions emitting updates concurrently.

 - **Challenge**: Objective tasks executed on the backend are assigned random strings as IDs by BullMQ by default.
-This makes subscribing to them via the front end socket difficult as it does not have knowledge of the IDs.
+This makes subscribing to them via the frontend socket difficult as it does not have knowledge of the IDs.
-- **Solution**: Programmed system for backend objectives to to follow order of IDs: mission 1 - objective 1, mission 1 - objective 2 and so on while front end independently yet synchronously also tracks these IDs for the socket to subscribe to.
+- **Solution**: Programmed system for backend objectives to to follow order of IDs: mission 1 - objective 1, mission 1 - objective 2 and so on, while the frontend independently yet synchronously also tracks these IDs for the socket to subscribe to.

 Backend: